ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

 ![FarLandsW2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsW2.png)

-It seems that when trying to generate the fartherer lands (by modifying the coordinate scale to 2939527156989.952) in Forge (with my 1.12.2 far lands mod), a "jump" in the terrain occurs at the normal start of the far lands.
+When trying to generate the fartherer lands (by modifying the coordinate scale to 2939527156989.952) with an old version my far lands mod (the one with the incomplete patch), a "jump" in the terrain occurs at the normal start of the far lands.
 Note that the location of this phenomenon can be changed by adjusting the coordinate scale.

 ![FarLandsForge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsForge.png)